-Legally, It Comes Down to Skill Vs. Chance
+Legally, It Comes Down to Skill vs. Chance

 American daily fantasy sports companies like DraftKings and FanDuel have waged war against fantasy sports being labeled as “gambling.”
 Instead, these daily fantasy sports proponents prefer for DFS to be categorized as a skill-based game.
 These companies consciously bill themselves as being entirely different from traditional, chance-based sports gambling, and purposefully avoid using anything that resembles fixed-odds.

-DFS companies prefer fantasy sports to be codified along with the likes of chess, spelling bees, bowling leagues, and the stock market.
+DFS sites prefer fantasy sports to be codified along with the likes of chess, spelling bees, bowling leagues, and the stock market.
 Their goal was to maintain as clean of a separation from sports betting and its associated stigma.

 Of course, none of the negative stigmas around sports betting are necessarily justified, but that’s a different issue entirely.
 Learn more about where these negative attitudes come from in our three-part legal history of sports betting.

-What Does the “Skill Based” Explanation Mean?
+What Does the “Skill-Based” Explanation Mean?

 Why daily fantasy sports are considered an exceptional, “skill-based” game mirrors the logic behind stock market traders being called skilled money managers (and not gamblers).